 So say you eat dinner at 6 pm then eat lunch at noon, that's an 18 hour fast with a 6-hour eating window - that's awesome!

-And autophagy usually starts setting in after around 18 hours, so an 18 hour fast or more is the ultimate goal!
+Autophagy usually starts setting in after around 18 hours, so an 18-hour fast or more is the ultimate goal!

 Then, if you want to take your fasting to the next level, start pushing lunch back and dinner earlier, shortening your eating window.